Fitness Tips

 Working on your endurance and stamina is essential before taking part in a race

-Are you planning to run in a marathon or a race?
-You just cannot attend such events without proper training.
 You need to start training weeks or even months ahead, especially when it comes to stamina and endurance – this is when running on a treadmill is no longer a choice, but a must.

 Indeed, you can run outdoors, but doing it on an indoor treadmill will make it more comfortable, provide different options and save you lots of time.
-Change the speed, challenge yourself, increase the inclination angle and so on.

 You can also start slow and gradually increase your training from low intensity to moderate intensity to high intensity interval training as your fitness improves.
-Mimic running uphill and do all these while watching TV.

 How Long You Should Run on A Treadmill by Goals